-With the auxiliary synchronization outputs, freely definable impulses depending on the angle of the crankshaft can be generated.
-For the outputs, the user defines whether the angle will be absolute or based on the global timing.
-The outputs can generate between 1 and 24 impulses and only be assigned to one system at a time.
-One example of the application of the ASO output for a detonation controller can be found in section ASO: Auxiliary Synchronization Outputs on page 67.
+With the auxiliary synchronization output, freely definable impulses depending on the angle of the crankshaft can be generated.
+For the output, the user defines whether the angle will be absolute or based on the global timing.
+The output can generate between 1 and 12 impulses and only be assigned to one system at a time.
+One example of the application of the ASO output for a detonation controller can be found in section ASO: Auxiliary Synchronization Output on page 61.

-- No. of Points
+No. of Points